Fraud Examination & Financial Forensics Major Resources

 After talking with a General Academic Advisor, make an appointment with FEFF major advisor Yvonne Purdie.
 During this appointment, you will discuss which major requirements you have satisfied and what you still need to complete.
 This is particularly important if you have transferred to John Jay with accounting credits.

-Most FEFF major advising is being done remotely in the Spring 2024 semesterYou may email Yvonne Purdie using your John Jay email address at ypurdie@jjay.cuny.edu with questions or to set up a Zoom Appointment.
+Most FEFF major advising is being done remotely in the Fall 2024 semesterYou may email Yvonne Purdie using your John Jay email address at ypurdie@jjay.cuny.edu with questions or to set up a Zoom Appointment.
 Please include your Empl ID number.
 In-person advising can be done by special arrangement.
 Yvonne Purdie will not be available by phone.
 Major advising hours are Monday-Thursday, 9-5.
 Other days and times by special arrangement.

 Be sure to make an appointment with FEFF major advisor Yvonne Purdie to discuss major requirements, learn about opportunities in the major, and do smart planning.